National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Robert Dickinson, 301-713-2276 or Bob.Dickinson@noaa.gov.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Robert Dickinson at 301-713-2276, ext.
+154, or at Bob.Dickinson@noaa.gov.End Further Info End Preamble Start Supplemental Information

-Foreign fishing vessels engaged in processing and support of U.S. fishing vessels within the internal waters of a State, in compliance with the terms and conditions set by the authorizing governor, are required to report the tonnage and location of fish received from U.S. vessels.
+Foreign fishing vessels engaged in processing and support of U.S. fishing vessels within the internal waters of a state, in compliance with the terms and conditions set by the authorizing governor, are required to report the tonnage and location of fish received from U.S. vessels.
 This reporting is required by the Magnuson-Stevens Fishery Conservation and Management Act.
-The weekly reports are submitted to the National Marine Fisheries Service Regional Administrator to allow monitoring of fish received by foreign vessels.
+Weekly reports are submitted to the NMFS Regional Administrator to allow monitoring of the quantity of fish received by foreign vessels.

 II.
 Method of Collection

-Reports may be submitted by fax or e-mail.
+Reports may be submitted by fax, e-mail, or regular mail.

 OMB Number: 0648-0329.